cesko-digital/movapp/README.md

 ### Development Guidelines

 * TypeScript everywhere (as much as posisble) Avoid the use of `any`, `as` typecasting, `ts-ignore`.
 * Tailwind everywhere (as much as possible).
-We are trying to keep the styling appraoch consistent so stick to Tailwind unless you have a specific reason to use something else.
+We are trying to keep the styling approach consistent so stick to Tailwind unless you have a specific reason to use something else.
 * Use `eslint` and `prettier` in your IDE.
 * Keep it simple.
 A lot of our contributors are junior/mid-level developers so we favor code-readability and easy onboarding to optimal performance and code cleverness.
 Dumb is readable, readable is smart.
 * Don't reinvent the wheel.
 For more complex, standard components (modal, dropdown, etc) we use 3rd party headless libraries like [HeadlessUI](https://headlessui.com/) or [RadixUI](https://www.radix-ui.com/).